cotcac/common/readme.md

 ```
 git submodule add https://github.com/cotcac/common.git
 ```
-If you see the submodule in the repo that you just clone.
+If you dont see the submodule in the repo that you just clone.
 You will need to init it.

 ```